 Notice here that each of the template tags reference “usp-custom-whatever”, where “whatever” is the

 name parameter specified in the custom form-field.
 In other words, each custom-field name is prepended with “usp-custom-” when attached to the submitted post.
-Further, in addition to the collection of USP Pro template tags, you can use any of those included with WordPress (i.e., any that apply to custom fields).
+Further, in addition to the collection of USP Pro template tags, you can use any relevant template tags that are included with WordPress core functionality.

 Instead of displaying custom fields via the theme template using template tags, it’s also possible to display custom fields using shortcodes.
 To do so for our working example, we would add the following to any WP Post or Page: